pink0D/CameraBrick/README.md

 ## Production PCB
 You can order a factory made PCB to reduce soldering.
 Production files are located in PCB directory of this repo.

-**WARNING** the PCB silkscreen has an error: 2K and 1K resistors need to be swapped After soldering the components the board should look like this
+**ATTENTION** the PCB silkscreen has an error: 2K and 1K resistors need to be swapped!

+After soldering the components, the board should look like this:

 <a href="https://postimg.cc/Btk3LGKq" target="_blank"><img src="https://i.postimg.cc/Btk3LGKq/IMG-9656.jpg" alt="IMG-9656"/></a>
 <a href="https://postimg.cc/cr3Sf5Rf" target="_blank"><img src="https://i.postimg.cc/cr3Sf5Rf/IMG-9657.jpg" alt="IMG-9657"/></a>